quekky/pyktv/README.md

 ### Unable to play xxx file format

-As the program using MPV to play file, report it to MPV.
+As the program using MPV to play file.

+Try download MPV from their site and playing the video using MPV.
+If it not able to play the video file, but other players is able to play it, report the bug to MPV.

-_(MPV uses ffmpeg to decode almost all videos, so there should be able to play almost any video)_
+_(MPV uses ffmpeg to decode almost all videos, so it should be able to play almost any video)_

 ### Unable to show certain YouTube playlist